NNPC Begins Search for Private Firms to Operate, Maintain Warri, Kaduna Refineries

 As part of the requirements for qualification, the NNPC stated that applicants must present audited accounts for the past four years, that is 2020 to 2023, including balance sheet as well as income and cash flow statements.

-Bidders are also expected to provide evidence of their company’s latest credit ratings and the name of the rating agency and demonstration of a minimum average annual turnover of at least $2 billion for the financial years ending 2020, 2021, 2022, and 2023 respectively.
+Bidders are also expected to provide evidence of their company’s latest credit ratings and the name of the rating agency and demonstrate a minimum average annual turnover of at least $2 billion for the financial years ending 2020, 2021, 2022, and 2023 respectively.

-According to the NNPC, documents by interested persons should be submitted online through the electronic NIPEX tender portal latest 12 pm on October 10.
+According to the NNPC, documents by interested persons should be submitted online through the electronic NIPEX tender portal latest noon on October 10.

 “NNPC Ltd is seeking to engage reputable and credible O&M companies to operate and maintain two of its refineries, Warri Refining and Petrochemical Company (WRPC) and Kaduna Refining and Petrochemical Company (KRPC), to ensure reliability and sustainability to meet the nation’s fuel supply and energy security obligations,” the notice added.

-The oil company further stressed that bidders must swear to an affidavit disclosing whether or not they are officers of any the relevant committees of the NNPC, directors, shareholders or has any pecuniary interest in the bidder.
+The oil company further stressed that bidders must swear to an affidavit disclosing whether or not they are officers of any of the relevant committees of the NNPC, directors, shareholders, or have any pecuniary interest in the bidder.

-It also requested written statement confirming that interested companies do not have any director who has been convicted in any country for a criminal offence relating to fraud or any financial impropriety or criminal misrepresentation of falsification of facts relating to any matter.
+It also requested a written statement confirming that interested companies do not have any director who has been convicted in any country for a criminal offense relating to fraud or any financial impropriety or criminal misrepresentation or falsification of facts relating to any matter.

 Among others, it called for a written statement confirming that the firm does not have any existing loan or financial liability with a bank or other financial institution.